 Founded in 2011 by a former Cisco executive, Zoom became an instant success due to its product’s superiority.
 This culminated in the company’s IPO in 2019.
-In recent times, Zoom became a global phenomenon as businesses had to revert to working from home.
+Zoom is currently valued at $47 billion.

 Zoom is a cloud-based SaaS application that allows private individuals as well as businesses to virtually interact with each other.
-Communication can occur via chats, audio, video, or a combination of the three.
+Communication can occur via text, audio, video, or a combination of the three.

 Users can hold one-on-one meetings or conduct video conferences with up to 500 participants.
 Screen sharing allows meeting participants to better coordinate within meetings and distribute information.

 The worldwide adoption of Zoom is powered by its two core products: Zoom Meetings and Chat as well as Zoom Rooms and Workspaces.